migration-script-runner/msr-firebase/README.md

 Firebase Realtime Database implementation for [Migration Script Runner (MSR Core)](https://github.com/migration-script-runner/msr-core).
 Provides version-controlled database migrations with built-in backup, rollback, and distributed locking for production deployments.

+> **⚠️ UNSTABLE VERSION WARNING**
+>
+> Version v0.2.0 is currently **unstable and not recommended for production use**.
+The project is under active development and may receive significant updates.
+Please use with caution and test thoroughly before deploying to production environments.

 ## What's New in v0.2.0

 🎉 Major upgrade with production-ready features: